tomascordero/chargebee-php/java/README.md

-# ChargeBee Java Client Library
+# ChargeBee Java Client Library - Version 2

 The java library for integrating with ChargeBee Recurring Billing and Subscription Management solution.

+This library is applicable for Chargebee API version 2.
+Old library for version 1 can be found in [master](https://github.com/chargebee/chargebee-java/tree/chargebee-v1) branch.

 ## Installation